-An organization’s content governance outlines the process for how content is produced and published, and who is involved.
+Your content strategy should include a plan for content governance, which outlines the process for how content is produced and published, and who is involved.
 Good governance happens when you and other contributors know who is doing what in the content workflow and how decisions are made.
 To gauge the health of your organization’s content governance, ask yourself these questions:

 - What is our current content workflow?

-If you’re having trouble answering these questions, your team may benefit from additional definition and documentation around your own content governance.
+If you’re having trouble answering these questions, your team may benefit from additional definitions and documentation around your own content governance.

-In regulated industries, your team needs to ensure that content meets rigid medical or legal standards at various steps before it goes live.
+In regulated industries, your team must ensure that content meets rigid medical or legal standards at various steps before it goes live.
 Good governance is an essential tool for making this process smooth.

 Planning for governance helps your review process go faster